Managing hybrid teams (in-office and remote colleagues) without centralized document storage will quickly lead to problems!

 OneDrive for Business

 Sharing documents for collaboration from OneDrive is also tricky due to permissions.
 If you do need to share a file, it’s best to move the document to the team site.
-By comparison, a SharePoint document library is ideal for project teams and company-wide files.
+A SharePoint document library is a better choice for project teams and company-wide files.

 Microsoft Teams

 Microsoft Teams is a collaboration platform with chat, video conferencing, and file management.
-Teams is built on the Office 365 Groups (Groups) framework and each team has an associated SharePoint Online site, including a document library.
+It runs on the Microsoft 365 Groups framework, and each team includes a SharePoint Online site with a document library.

 When you add a Public Channel to a Team, a folder for that channel is also added to the SharePoint document library.
 Private Channels have a separate lightweight SharePoint site collection with a separate document library.

-Microsoft is bringing the full power and experience of document management in SharePoint into Teams.
-As such, the Files Tab in a Team site is increasingly similar to the document view in SharePoint Online.
+Microsoft is bringing the full power and experience of document management in SharePoint and Teams integration.
+As such, the Files Tab in a Team site now closely resembles the document view in SharePoint Online.

 Now that you know a little more about SharePoint document libraries, let’s take a look at four ways to improve collaboration with this toolset.